mostav02/me_cleaner_wiki/External-flashing.md

 ## It works!!

 Great!
-If you want to check the status of Intel ME you can download `intelmetool` from coreboot and run it:
+If you want to check the status of Intel ME you can see [this](https://github.com/corna/me_cleaner/wiki/Get-the-status-of-Intel-ME) guide.

-     $ cd coreboot/util/intelmetool
-     $ make
-     # ./intelmetool -m

-The relevant lines are

-     ME: Error Code              : Image Failure

-and (on pre-Skylake platforms)

-     ME: Progress Phase State    : M0 kernel load

-For example, on my Lenovo X220t with coreboot and a shrinked and deblobbed ME, [this](https://gist.github.com/corna/d637a7c3279f41e9be65b43b673d54d3) is the output.

-If it shows an error like

-     Error mapping physical memory 0x.....
-[0x4000] ERRNO=1 Operation not permitted Could not map MEI PCI device memory

-you just have to [run your kernel with the `iomem=relaxed` option](https://github.com/corna/me_cleaner/issues/30#issuecomment-301193328).

 ## It doesn't work...